BrandonXu6106/obsidianpublish/content/thoughts/A Pragmatic Precautionary Principle.md

 Specifically, Manson argues that the stronger Catastrophe Principle is self-defeating but leaves the earlier formulation of the Precautionary Principle intact.
 Strong versions of the Precautionary Principle, if applied consistently, lead to paradoxical outcomes.

-The careful reader will notice the similarities between the Catastrophe Principle and [[Pascal's Wager|Pascal's Wager]].
+The careful reader will notice the similarities between the Catastrophe Principle and [[Pascal's Wager|Pascal's Wager](Pascal's%20Wager.md).
 As there is dominance of the action of believing in God over not believing in God, any rational decision maker must believe in God, no matter how low the probability of 'God does not exist' is.

 Similarly, if we draw a decision table for the Catastrophe Principle, we see they follow a similar structure.
 Any rational decision maker should always enact the e-remedy given that there is a nonzero possibility that the e-activity leads to the e-effect.